 Not so much a venue as a meeting place for Festival walks and wanders, and the place to stock up on those things you’ve forgotten and run out of.
 Most Walks and Wanders start here.

 Our second largest venue, the Grande is in a beautiful grassy natural amphitheatre with ample shade, so you can choose how close you get to the music.
 The Grande has seen it all – folk heroes, jazz luminaries, rockstars, solo pianists aided with a bottle of red, and some pretty incredible countdowns to the New Year.
-Rock, world, folk, dance, speakers and instrumental excellence, it’s all on stage at the Grande.
+Rock, world, folk, dance, speakers, comedians and instrumental excellence, it’s all on stage at the Grande.